ooleynich/OOButtonNode/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add OOButtonNode to your project.

-1. Add a pod entry for MBProgressHUD to your Podfile `pod 'OOButtonNode'
+1. Add a pod entry for OOButtonNode to your Podfile `pod 'OOButtonNode'
 2. Install the pod(s) by running `pod install`.
-3. Include MBProgressHUD wherever you need it with `import OOButtonNode`.
+3. Include OOButtonNode wherever you need it with `import OOButtonNode`.

 ### Source files